- 01The Fed cut rates three times in 2025 — and mortgage rates barely moved, staying above 6.5% all year

 That trade only works if you believe rents are about to rip higher — or you're buying at a scale where management efficiencies cover the thin margins.
 For a mom-and-pop investor running 4 to 12 units?
 It's a money pit.

 Where cash-flow buyers found opportunity: Midwest and Southeast secondary markets.
 Cleveland, Birmingham, Memphis, and Little Rock held cap rates between 7.5% and 9.2%.
-Not as glamorous.
-Still cash-flow positive on day one.
+Not glamorous.
+Cash-flow positive on day one.

-Here's the number that caught people off guard: national vacancy rates hit 6.8% in Q3 2025.
-That's the highest since 2012.
+The number that caught people off guard: national vacancy rates hit 6.8% in Q3 2025.
+The highest since 2012.

-Demand was there, but not enough.
+Demand existed, but not enough.
 Net absorption was roughly 412,000 units.
 That leaves 166,000 empty new units competing for tenants.
-In markets like Austin, vacancy in Class A apartments hit 12.3%.
+In Austin, Class A apartment vacancy hit 12.3%.
 Landlords started offering two months free on 14-month leases.

 Death Cross Markets